 38. The Accused Products utilize the Android operating system, which employs Address Space Layout Randomization, a security technique that protects software by shuffling various code resources in computer memory (application software [that] comprises: (1) a memory scheduler code resource and (2) other code resources; wherein said application software is designed to call said memory scheduler code resource; wherein said memory scheduler code resource, when called, functions to shuffle said other code resources in said memory; and wherein said memory scheduler code resource is designed to modify a stack frame in said memory).
-See Exhibit J ("Android is a Linux based OS with 2.6.x kernel ...
-All the basic OS operations like I/O, memory management, and so on, are handled by the native stripped-down Linux kernel."); Exhibit H ("Android 4.0 now provides address space layout randomization ...
-For the uninitiated, ASLR randomizes where various areas of memory (eg. stack, heap, libs, etc) are mapped in the address space of a process."); Exhibit I ("Each instance of an executable will be given a randomized address space layout at execution time."); Exhibit K ("ASLR randomizes the base points of the stack, heap, shared libraries, and base executables").
-39. Defendant has been and now is indirectly infringing by way of inducing infringement by others and/or contributing to the infringement by others of the '719 without license or authority, products for use in systems that fall within the scope of one or more claims of the '719 Patent.
-Such products include, without limitation, one or more of the Accused Products.
-Such products have no substantial non-infringing uses and are for use in systems that infringe the '719 Patent.
-By making, using, importing offering for sale, and/or selling such products, Defendant injured Blue Spike and is thus liable to Blue Spike for infringement of the '719 Patent under 35 U.S.C. § 271.
-It is not necessary for Plaintiff to indicate specific customers directly infringing the Patents-in-Suit through the use of Defendant's Accused Products.
-See In re Bill of Lading Transmission and Processing System Pat.
-Litig., 681 F.3d 1323, 1336 (Fed.
-Cir.
-2012); see also Atwater Partners of Tex.
-LLC v.
-AT & T, Inc., No. 2:10-cv-175, 2011 WL 1004880, at 3 (E.D.
-Tex.
-Mar.
-18, 2011).
-Even so, Defendant induces and contributes to the infringement of its customers, who use the infringing functionality, and its partners and resellers, who offer for sale and sell the Accused Products (see, e.g., Exhibits C & D).
-Those whom Defendant induces to infringe and/or to whose infringement Defendant contributes are the end users and direct infringers of the Accused Products.
+See Exhibit H ("Android is a Linux based OS with 2.6.x kernel ...
+All the basic OS operations like I/O, memory management, and so on, are handled by the native stripped-down Linux kernel."); Exhibit F ("Android 4.0 now provides address space layout randomization ...
+For the uninitiated, ASLR randomizes where various areas of memory (eg. stack, heap, libs, etc) are mapped in the address space of a process."); Exhibit G ("Each instance of an executable will be given a randomized address space layout at execution time."); Exhibit I ("ASLR randomizes the base points of the stack, heap, shared libraries, and base executables").